ned-chambers/Improving_public_service_response_times_with_NYC311_data/README.md

 1. Data cleaning, and preprocessing.
 2. Exploratory data analysis (EDA) in Python for trends and outliers.
 3. Visualisation of findings using an interactive dashboard in Power BI.
-4. Predictive modeling in Dataiku: flagging requests likely to have longer resolution times.
+4. Predictive modelling in Dataiku: flagging requests likely to have longer resolution times.

 ---